hu-macsy/lama_old/src/doc/user/lecture/solution_task_2.rst

 **Excursion:**

 To see results, it is possible to print out the values of vectors.
 By the way, an explicit function to print out results does not exist.
-But it is possile to use a HostReadAccess to get reading access to the values.
+But it is possible to use a HostReadAccess to get reading access to the values.

 ::